 There’s a lot of talk about almond milk at the moment, the pros and cons of it.
 I’ve tried it myself in smoothies and it works well.
 It doesn’t have the same benefits as cow’s milk but if you want a dairy-free alternative or, like me, just enjoy trying something different in smoothies, it is definitely beneficial.
 By using almond milk in smoothies and other dishes and drinks, you get the benefits of the almonds while not having to eat the actual nut if that’s not your thing.

 A simple example of an Almond Milk and Berry Smoothie from The Food Network combines ½ banana, ¼ cup blueberries, ¼ cup strawberries and ¼ cup mango with two cups of almond milk for a simple, nutritious smoothie.
+Just pop all the ingredients into a blender and mix until smooth.

 - Almond flour